Insulation Materials Market Report – World

 Demand is broken down for the five most important insulation types both in millions of cubic meters and in 1,000 tonnes:

-• EPS (expandable polystyrene)
+• EPS (expanded polystyrene)

 • XPS (extruded polystyrene)